dee912/project-4-server/README.md

 ## Challenges

-PUT requests: I struggled getting put requests to work on the front end, it is an area I’m currently working on to understand better
+* PUT requests: I struggled getting put requests to work on the front end, it is an area I’m currently working on to understand better.

-Solo working: Working as an individual comes with its pros but not having anyone else to rely on made it harder when I wanted some feedback and advice.
+* Solo working: Working as an individual comes with its pros but not having anyone else to rely on made it harder when I wanted some feedback and advice.

 ## Win

-Solo working: I’m happy at the amount of work I managed to complete by myself and I feel I have a good overall understanding of the project as opposed to only segments as was with team projects.
+* Solo working: I’m happy at the amount of work I managed to complete by myself and I feel I have a good overall understanding of the project as opposed to only segments as was with team projects.

-The Look: The design of the site came out better than I originally imagined with some tweeks needed here and there.
+* The Look: The design of the site came out better than I originally imagined with some tweeks needed here and there.

-Confidence: My confidence has massively grown through this project and I do believe that was in part to it being a solo project.
+* Confidence: My confidence has massively grown through this project and I do believe that was in part to it being a solo project.

 # What was learnt